parasek/concretecms-theme/README.md

 custom theme, local Docker server and other development tools.

-Stack and technologies: Concrete CMS, Docker, PHP8, MariaDB, Apache2, phpMyAdmin, Composer, NPM, Sass, Webpack Encore, PHPUnit, Prettier, ESLint
+Stack and technologies: Concrete CMS, Docker, PHP8, MariaDB, Apache2, phpMyAdmin, Composer, Node, NPM, Sass, Webpack Encore, PHPUnit, Prettier, ESLint, PHP-CS-Fixer

 ## Requirements

-- Linux or Windows with WSL2 installed and enabled
+- Linux or Windows with WSL2 installed and enabled (this guide is based on WSL2, but most of the steps should be similar for Linux)
-- Docker Desktop for Windows (Windows)
+- Docker Desktop for Windows (Windows only)
 - Your project files should be located somewhere in WSL2 subsystem, for example in: `\\wsl$\Ubuntu\home\parasek\dev` which, under Linux, is accessible by `~/dev` path